waisbek/workout-now/README.md

 <br/>

 ######  This project was developed using:
-- React as interface view library.
+- React.
-- Bootstrap and reactstrap for design/layout of the components
+- Bootstrap and reactstrap for design/layout of the components.
 - react-router-dom as navigation library.
 - react-circular-progressbar component to improve the UI (countdown timer).